 The inside of the fire chamber should be examined for damage to the refractory lining material, grates, and casting.
-If any bricks have been damaged, replace them with Harman replacement parts.
+If any bricks have been damaged, replace them with Harman® replacement parts.
+Be sure that all air holes in the refractory are open.
+The Firedome combustion package can be examined and/or cleaned with the bricks removed.